Peshwari Naan Recipe

 About Peshwari Naan

-Peshwari Naan is a flatbread which is popularly served in Indian and Pakistani restaurants.
+Peshwari Naan is a flatbread that is popularly served in Indian and Pakistani restaurants.

-“Peshwari” refers to Peshawar, a city in Pakistan which is known for its rich culinary traditions.
-This naan is a specialty from that region and hence the name.
+“Peshwari” refers to Peshawar, a city in Pakistan known for its rich culinary traditions.
+This naan is a specialty of that region, hence the name.

-This bread is made with a dough which is made using all purpose flour.
-Yogurt, baking powder and baking powder are added to the dough to make the naan soft and fluffy.
+This bread is made with a dough made from all-purpose flour.
+Yogurt, baking powder, and baking soda are added to the dough to make the naan soft and fluffy.
 Some people also add active yeast to their recipes to make the naan soft and fluffy.
-I don’t use yeast in my recipe but it still turns out quite good.
+I don’t use yeast in my recipe, but it still turns out quite good.

 The dough is stuffed with a mildly sweet mixture (peshwari paste) made from ingredients like desiccated coconut, sugar, dried nuts (often almonds or cashews), and sometimes raisins or sultanas.
 This filling gives peshwari naan its distinct sweet and nutty taste.

-At the restaurants, Peshwari naan is cooked in a tandoor oven (clay oven) but since most homes do not have a tandoor, I am sharing techniques to make it over the stovetop or in an oven.
+At restaurants, Peshwari naan is cooked in a tandoor (clay oven), but since most homes do not have one, I am sharing techniques for making it on the stovetop or in an oven.

 Ingredients